Residential proxies

 Cons:

-• High cost
+High cost

-• Possible issues with speed and latency
+Possible speed issues and latency

-Since requests go through real people's devices, speed may vary depending on network load, proxy location and the quality of the end user's internet connection.
+Since requests pass through real people's devices, speed may vary depending on network load, proxy location and the quality of the end user's internet connection.
 For tasks requiring high speed (for example, bot trading), this can be critical and in such situations it is recommended to consider Datacentre or ISP proxies.

-IP addresses in residential proxies can change frequently, since users can disconnect their devices from the distribution network.
+IP addresses in residential proxies can change frequently, since users can disconnect their devices from the sharing network.
 Although we have the ability to increase the rental period by specifying TTL, it is not 100% and usually does not exceed 2 days.

 Last updated